AckerlyXu/heima/articles/documentdb/documentdb-request-units.md

 Using the tool is simple:

 1. Upload one or more representative JSON documents.

     ![Upload documents to the request unit calculator][2]
 2. To estimate data storage requirements, enter the total number of documents you expect to store.
 3. Enter the number of document create, read, update, and delete operations you require (on a per-second basis).
 To estimate the request unit charges of document update operations, upload a copy of the sample document from step 1 above that includes typical field updates.
 For example, if document updates typically modify two properties named lastLogin and userVisits, then simply copy the sample document, update the values for those two properties, and upload the copied document.

     ![Enter throughput requirements in the request unit calculator][3]
 4. Click calculate and examine the results.

     ![Request unit calculator results][4]

+>[!NOTE]
->[AZURE.NOTE]If you have document types which will differ dramatically in terms of size and the number of indexed properties, then upload a sample of each *type* of typical document to the tool and then calculate the results.
+>If you have document types which will differ dramatically in terms of size and the number of indexed properties, then upload a sample of each *type* of typical document to the tool and then calculate the results.

 ### Use the DocumentDB request charge response header
 Every response from the DocumentDB service includes a custom header (x-ms-request-charge) that contains the request units consumed for the request.
 This header is also accessible through the  DocumentDB SDKs.
 In the .NET SDK, RequestCharge is a property of the ResourceResponse object.
 For queries, the DocumentDB Query Explorer in the Azure portal provides request charge information for executed queries.